The Long-Term Impact of Steel Tariffs on U.S. Manufacturing

 Media Coverage: Financial Times, Tax Foundation, Econbrowser, Noahpinion, Cato

 In this paper, I study the long-term effects that temporary upstream tariffs have on downstream industries.
 Even temporary tariffs can have cascading effects through production networks when placed on upstream products, but to date, little is known about the long-term behavior of these spillovers.
 Using a novel method for mapping downstream industries to detailed steel inputs, I estimate the effect of the steel tariffs levied by President Bush in 2002-2003 on downstream industry outcomes.
 I find that upstream steel tariffs have highly persistent negative impacts on downstream industry exports, production, and employment.
 I use a simple dynamic trade model to show that relationship-specific sunk costs and uncertainty can generate persistence of the magnitude that I find in the data.

 (with Gernot Muller, Ernesto Pasten, Raphael Schoenle, and Michael Weber)

-Revise and Resubmit at the Journal of Political Economy (2nd Round)
+Revise and Resubmit (2nd Round), Journal of Political Economy

 "Big G" typically refers to aggregate government spending on a homogeneous good.
 In this paper, we open up this construct by analyzing the entire universe of procurement contracts of the U.S. federal government and establish five facts.
 First, government spending is granular; that is, it is concentrated in relatively few firms and sectors.
 Second, relative to private spending its composition is biased.
 Third, at the contract, firm and sectoral level moderate persistence characterizes spending.
 Fourth, idiosyncratic variation dominates fluctuations in spending.
 Last, government spending is concentrated in sectors with relatively sticky prices.
 Accounting for these facts within a stylized New Keynesian model offers new insights into the fiscal transmission mechanism and aligns the model predictions with the empirical evidence: Fiscal shocks hardly impact inflation, little crowding out of private expenditure occurs, markups can be either pro-cyclical or counter-cyclical, and the multiplier tends to be larger compared to a one-sector benchmark.